Run a Race of Biblical Proportions

 Wheelchair friendly : No

 Family friendly : Yes.
-There is a Basket Run for kid, consisting of 500 and 1000 meters for kids 12 and under 100 meters for ages 3 and under.
+There is a Youth Run for kids, consisting of 1-4 loops of a 500m mud course that begins and ends at Lighthouse Park.
 The kids will love to get dirty!

 Where to Stay : There are various inns and B&B’s along the shore.
 Camping is available nearby in the Five Islands Provincial Park.